mhsuab/ctf/pico/reverse/bloat_py/readme.md

 ## Description
 > Can you get the flag?

+## What It Does
+Ask for password and exit if the password not correct or print out the flag for user.

 ## Solution
 1. Inspect the python code
     - all the strings are obfuscated